JacpFX/JacpFX/_includes/main-documentation.md

 - setOnYesAction(final EventHandler<ActionEvent> onYes)
 - setOnNoAction(final EventHandler<ActionEvent> onNo)

 By calling one of those four, the corresponding button will be added to the pane.
 There is no other way to add buttons to the default optionpane.
-One of your buttons can be choosen as default button.
+One of your buttons can be chosen as default button.
 The default-button will have the focus, after the optionpane shows up.
 If the same “setOnAction” method will be called several times, only the last Eventhandler will be used.
 After clicking a button, the optionpane will hide automatically.
 Beside of the four buttons, there is also an option to show a close-button on the optionpane.
 That button will simply close the optionpane without triggering any other event or Eventhandler.
 The options for the close-button are: